Tantura: 1948 war

-In 1948, al-Tantura was within the area designated by the United Nations in the Partition Plan for the Jewish State.
+In 1948, al-Tantura was within the area designated by the United Nations in the Partition Plan for a Jewish state.
 Some of the inhabitants were civil servants, working as policemen, customs officials and clerks at the Haifa Magistrates court.
 A paved road led to the Haifa Highway.
 The village was one of the most developed in the region.
 Some residents of Tantura had been involved in the armed Arab Revolt against the British, and three were killed in a skirmish with the British near the village.
 At the beginning of the 1948 Palestine war, the wealthier families fled to Haifa.
 Approximately 1,200 remained in the village, continuing to tend their fields, orchards, and ply their trade as fishermen.

 Tantura was part of an Arab enclave cutting off the road from Tel Aviv to Haifa.
 Following attacks by local Arab villages on Jewish traffic from Tel Aviv to Haifa, on May 9, 1948, the Haganah leadership decided to "expel or subdue" the villages of Kafr Saba, al-Tira, Qaqun, Qalansuwa and Tantura.
 On May 11, David Ben-Gurion advised the Haganah to "focus on its primary task", which according to the New Historian, Ilan Pappe, was the bi'ur (lit. cleansing) of Palestine.
 According to Tiroshi Eitan (a local commander), the people of Tantura were ready to surrender in early May but not prepared to relinquish their arms.

-Operation Namal

-The British controlled the Haifa port area until April 23, 1948.
-The rest of the city fell to the Carmeli Brigade of the Haganah commanded by Moshe Carmel in Operation Misparayim (scissors).
-After the Haganah gained control of Haifa, Arab villages on the slopes of Mount Carmel began attacking Jewish traffic on the main road to Haifa.
-The Alexandroni Brigade was tasked with reducing the Mount Carmel pocket of resistance.

 Morale among Tantura's Arab residents was low after the fall of Haifa.
 In early May, the population was reportedly ready to surrender if attacked or given an ultimatum, but was not to give up their weapons, and some residents began fleeing after an incident in which a local man murdered a Jew and was in turn killed.
 Many villagers fled to Tyre by boat.
 Perhaps heartened by the arrival of Arab forces in Israel/Palestine in mid-May, Tantura's villagers and those of surrounding towns decided to remain and fight.
 The inhabitants subsequently began to prepare defensive fortifications and lay mines.

+Tantura massacre

 On the night of May 22–23, the Alexandroni Brigade's 33rd battalion launched an attack, employing heavy machine gun fire, followed by an infantry attack from all landward sides with an Israeli naval vessel blocking any chance of escape to the sea.
 Although the villagers put up serious resistance, the village fell to the Brigade by 0800hrs on May 23.
-According to an unsigned Haganah report, dozens of villagers were killed and 500 were taken prisoner (300 adult males and 200 women and children).
+Israeli historian Ilan Pappé wrote that in addition to executions, a number of villagers were killed in "a killing spree inside the houses and in the streets."
+The number of those killed is unknown, with estimates ranging from "dozens" to 200+.